dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ## Evolving the Candid interface

-In this example, old clients are still satisfied, while new ones get extra features such as the `read` query in this example.
+In this extension of our interface, old clients remain satisfied, while new ones get extra features such as the `read` query in this example.

 ``` motoko no-repl file=../examples/count-v2.mo
 ```